 Figure 6.9.1-1 Sample alignment procedure

 0a-0c.
-The VFL entities (e.g., VFL active Participant, VFL passive Participant, VFL Coordinator) register its supported VFL Interoperability ID(s).
-The VFL Interoperability ID is a list of Vendor IDs.
-If the AF is also in the VFL group, the VFL Interoperability ID also includes Application Name or AF Identifier(s).
+The VFL entities (e.g., VFL Server, VFL Client) register its supported VFL Group ID(s).

-1. VFL Active Participant discoveries the VFL members via NRF by invoking the NF discovery.
+1. VFL Server discoveries the VFL entities via NRF by invoking the NF discovery.

-2. VFL Active Participant sends sample alignment request to the VFL Coordinator including the VFL Interoperability ID and VFL members.
+2. VFL Server sends sample alignment request to the NEF including the VFL Group ID and VFL entities.

-3. VFL Coordinator sends VFL sample information request to each VFL members received in the step2.
+3. The NEF sends VFL sample information request to each VFL entities received in the step2.

-4. VFL members return the supported sample ID(s) to the VFL Coordinator.
+4. VFL entities return the supported sample ID(s) to the NEF.
 If the Sample ID(s) is external UE ID(GPSI), the NEF may map the external UE ID to the Internal UE ID(SUPI).

 NOTE: How VFL Participants determine the returned sample ID(s) is up to SA2.